Sara980710/yolov5/README.md

 This demo is using Linux, Ubuntu 20.04.

 ## Build own Docker image locally (and upload in Docker Hub)
-Write your Dockerfile in the "build/"-folder.
-If use the same image-name as the repository in your [Docker Hub](https://hub.docker.com/), in this example we use "sara980710/yolov5_env:v1.0" where the version of the image is v1.0.
+Write your Dockerfile in preprocessing, train or predict folder.
+If use the same image-name as the repository in your [Docker Hub](https://hub.docker.com/) "user/repo:tag", ex. "sara980710/yolov5_train:v1.0".
 ````bash
 cd build
 sh build.sh